kirkofypsi/7DWorkProblemModel/dimensions/leadership.md

 Being led by leaders who treat all employees with dignity and show appreciation for their efforts at work.

 ### EGOCENTRIC OR AGGRESSIVE LEADERS
 > Leaders are perceived as being egocentric or aggressive.
-They are disrespectful to employees and lack appropriate manners which manifests itself by the very aggressive communication style or use of a rude language.
-Finally, some of the leaders demonstrate conceiting attitude or behavior.
+They are disrespectful to employees and lack appropriate manners which manifests itself in aggressive communication style or use of rude language.
+Finally, some of the leaders demonstrate conceiting attitudes or behavior.

 __Exemplary statements reported by employees:__